pennsignals/packer-templates/README.md

 Currently, the [`Vagrantfile`](Vagrantfile) contains two configuration blocks.
 The first configuration block defines the default configuration for the `server` node and the `client` node and should *not* be modified.
 The second configuration block is for any custom configurations such as [port forwarding](https://www.vagrantup.com/docs/networking/forwarded_ports.html).

+## Using the local Docker registry

+The Vagrant box contains a local [Docker Registry](https://docs.docker.com/registry/) for storing Docker images.
+All incoming **host** network traffic on port `5000` is forward to port `443` on the client (**guest**) node.
+See the [port forwarding](https://github.com/pennsignals/packer-templates/blob/master/Vagrantfile#L24) configuration in the `Vagrantfile` for additional details.
+To push a Docker image from the **host** machine, run the following command(s):

+    $ docker pull busybox
+    $ docker tag busybox registry.service.consul:5000/my-busybox
+    $ docker push registry.service.consul:5000/my-busybox

+Docker provides additional [documentation](https://docs.docker.com/registry/deploying/#copy-an-image-from-docker-hub-to-your-registry) for pushing images to a local registry.

+To pull the recently pushed image on the `client` node, run the following command(s):

+    $ vagrant ssh client
+    $ docker pull registry.service.consul/my-busybox

+**Note:** The `client` node does **not** require the port since the registry is secured using TLS.

 ## User Interfaces

 The `sever` node runs both the Consul and Nomad web user interfaces.
 To access them, visit the following links in a web browser: